From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: System Model and Secrecy Rate for PLS

 \subsection{System Model with Eavesdropper}

 Since the adaptive antenna selection works at a specific receiver in both proposed schemes, the eavesdropper cannot completely detect and decode the received signals from the RIS, which further indicates that the proposed schemes offer better secrecy performance in terms of PLS during transmission.
-A new system model in \figref{PLS} includes an additional eavesdropper, referred to as Eve equipped with one antenna, $\footnote{We primarily emphasize the superiority of PLS performance in our proposed schemes through comparisons with related benchmarks.
-Accordingly, Eve is assumed to possess equivalent radio hardware to Bob, e.g., single RF chain, identical noise variance, but lacks Bob's private seed for RIS reconfiguration.
-Eve can access statistical channel parameters for transmitter-to-RIS and RIS-to-receiver links, and measure her own instantaneous realizations via public pilots.
-However, scenarios involving Eve's physical access to the RIS controller or active jamming, e.g., active eavesdropping or jamming attacks, represent different threat models beyond our scope and are not considered.}$ which aims at eavesdropping the transmitted signals from the RIS to the receiver as Bob.
+A new system model in \figref{PLS} includes an additional eavesdropper, referred to as Eve equipped with one antenna, $\footnote{Scenarios involving Eve's physical access to the RIS controller or active jamming, e.g., active eavesdropping or jamming attacks, represent different threat models beyond our scope and are not considered.}$ which aims at eavesdropping the transmitted signals from the RIS to the receiver as Bob.
 It is worth noting that this system model in \figref{PLS} is suitable for both the RASM and RASSK schemes, with the only difference that the constellation symbols are transmitted in the RASM scheme instead of the RASSK one.
 Besides, Eve is assumed to be passive and placed as close to Bob as possible, which means Eve cannot actively attack or interrupt.
 Here, we also assume that Eve has perfect knowledge of the CSI from the RIS to the receive antenna and the transmitter to the RIS which is given as $g_2\sim \mathcal{C} \mathcal{N} \left( 0,1 \right)$, following Rayleigh distribution \cite{ref26}-\cite{ref28}.
 Thus, the received signals at Eve can be given as

-where $g_{2}^{i}$ and $h_{1}^{i}$ bit sequence $i$-th RE respectively, $\Phi _i$ stands for the adjusted phase from the $i$-th RE, and $n_e$ is the white Gaussian noise with variance $N_0$.
-The ML detector at Eve is
+where $g_{2}^{i}$ and $h_{1}^{i}$ bit sequence $i$-th RE respectively, $\Phi _i$ stands for the adjusted phase from the $i$-th RE, and $n_e$ is the white Gaussian noise with variance $N_0$. \footnote{Since $\Phi _i$ is optimized exclusively for Bob's instantaneous channel, it is statistically independent of Eve's channel $g_{2}^{i}$ assuming spatial separation.
+Consequently, $\Phi _i$ acts as a random phase value for Eve, precluding any coherent beamforming gain in subsequent derivations.} The ML detector at Eve is

 where $\Delta _e\overset{\mathrm{def}}{=}\sum_{i=1}^N{g_{2}^{i}\Phi _ih_{1}^{i}x_k}$.
 In this section, we provide a simple analysis in the SR of the RASM and RASSK schemes.